 The IRS, the United States Treasury Department and Congress frequently review U.S. federal income tax legislation, regulations and other guidance.
-Most recently, numerous legislative, judicial and administrative changes have been made to the U.S. federal income tax laws in connection with the passage of the Tax Cuts and Jobs Act of 2017, the Coronavirus Aid, Relief and Economic Security Act and the Inflation Reduction Act of 2022.
+In addition, according to publicly released statements, a top legislative priority of the Trump administration and Congress may be significant reform of the Code, including significant changes to taxation of business entities.
 We cannot predict whether, when or to what extent new U.S. federal tax laws, regulations, interpretations or rulings will be adopted.
 Further, from time to time, changes in state and local tax laws or regulations are enacted, which may result in an increase in our tax liability.
-Any legislative action may prospectively or retroactively modify our tax treatment and, therefore, may adversely affect our taxation or taxation of our shareholders.
+Any legislative action may prospectively or retroactively modify our tax treatment and, therefore, may adversely affect our taxation of taxation of our shareholders.
 We urge you to consult with your tax advisor with respect to the status of legislative, regulatory or administrative developments and proposals and their potential effect on an investment in our common shares.